cms-tau-pog/TauIDSFs/README.md

 ```
 from TauPOG.TauIDSFs.TauIDSFTool import TauIDSFTool
 ```
-A test can be run with
+A test of the tool can be run with
 ```
 ./python/testSFs.py
 ```